dd32/td-gh-ex/readme.txt

 - Theme Options
 you can change header image

+-Languages
+English
+Danish
+German
+Frensh
+Italian

 - Page Templates
 one page template

-- Menus
+- Content types
 A special content type called portfolie.
-And a menu for that
+And a menu for that type.